tgf101/Sky-Dodger/README.md

 # Environment

-The game is in a 2d platform environment
+The game is in a 2d platform environment with a floating terrain block platform with a castle background

+# Levels

+Levels will be implemented in future development

+# Gameplay

+The gameplay mechanics include player movement, avoiding hazards, coin collection, lives system and increasing difficulty

+# Sound

+There will be sound implemented in future development

+# Game loop

+Player state loop:

+The player moves on the platform, avoid bombs and hazards, collects coins, gain higher scores, lose lives, and they retry the game.

+Motivation loop:

+Challenge, avoid bomb and hazards, collect rewards (coins), continue playing the game

 # Story 1
 As a player, I want to be able to move my character left and right so that i can avoid obstacles